apache/couchdb-documentation/src/replication/conflicts.rst

 replication.

 In our example it has changed on both sides.
-Only one file called `bob.vcf` can exist within the filesystem.
+Only one file called `bob.vcf` can exist within the file system.
 Unison solves the problem by simply ducking
 out: the user can choose to replace the remote version with the local version, or vice versa (both of which would lose data), but the default action is to leave both sides unchanged.